-The school will finalize and maintain a comprehensive Safe School Plan that is tailored to its facility.
-The Safe School Plan shall be in place before school starts and will specifically address and finalize policies and procedures related to emergencies, including fire, earthquake, bomb threat, and other evacuation procedures.
-USCOC will practice schoolwide drills as required by law.
+Each year, the school will update its comprehensive Safe School Plan that is tailored to its facility.
+The Safe School Plan shall be in place before school starts and will specifically address policies and procedures related to emergencies, including fire, earthquake, bomb threat, and other evacuation procedures.
+HHS will practice schoolwide drills as required by law.